 - Data, Responsibly: The Next Decade of Data Science

-- The Foreign Fathers and Foreign Interference in U.S. Elections
+- The Founding Fathers and Foreign Interference in U.S. Elections

 - GMOs: The Good, the Bad and the Future

 Designed and led by members, study groups are free to OLLI-UW members.
 Groups allow participants the opportunity to focus on a chosen topic for a brief or a sustained period of time.
 Many study groups are book groups.